How we make our picks

 How we calculate Bankrate Scores

-With our team of insurance experts and insurance buyers, like you, our Bankrate Score is designed to encompass the factors that consumers care about most.
-This includes annual cost, which our sample driver profile allows us to gather up-to-date quoted rates for in over 35,000 U.S. ZIP codes.
+Our Bankrate Score model is designed to encompass the factors that consumers care about most.
+After all, while our team includes licensed insurance agents, we’re also insurance buyers, just like you, and our time in the industry has helped us understand what consumers want and need from an insurer.
+The factors we analyze include annual cost, which we gather using our sample driver profile.
 When choosing a provider, many people look to annual cost, insurer reliability and customer experience as the top indicators of a good company.
 We provide a weighted score indicating how well an insurer performs across these different areas, including:

 - Average annual rates gathered from Quadrant Information Services

 - Financial strength ratings

 - Online and mobile resources